 Of course, legitimate claims do happen and most shippers have a specific and efficient process for dealing with them.
 However, bad carriers are typically involved with more avoidable claims than good carriers, and the reason is simple.
 Good carriers care about the integrity of the freight they deliver.
 Bad carriers only care about getting the freight off their truck and getting paid as soon as possible.

 3. Poor Communication

 Another well known fact about good carriers is that they alert their shippers about any delays and provide updates to shippers continuously.
 Good LTL providers arrange alternate delivery options in order to recover freight that may have gotten stuck in transit.
-Bad carriers simply leave shippers in the dark and leave shippers wondering about the status and integrity of their freight.
+Bad carriers simply leave shippers in the dark, and they’re left wondering about the status and integrity of their freight.